andrewsantarin/FlexLayout/README.md

 npm start
 ```

 Replace the `wip/<the-wip-branch-name>` with any particular development branch I'm working on.
-There will be three groups of branches at work:
+If you want to see what's in store for this library, don't look at the `master` branch.
+Instead, refer to one of these three groups:

 - `develop` - merge of all `feature` commits
 - `feature` - polished up commits